Days 1 - 2

 FLY BUENOS AIRES TO SALTA: SELVA MONTANA, HUAICO RESERVE & WETLANDS

-This morning we catch a short domestic flight (2hrs) from Buenos Aires, northwest to the Argentinian Andes at Salta.
-After landing, we transfer directly to the friendly Selva Montana Ecolodge in the village of San Lorenzo (about 20 minutes drive to the north of Salta), on the slopes of sub-Andean mountain ridges.
+This morning we catch a short domestic flight (2hrs) from Buenos Aires, northwest into the Andes at Salta.
+After landing, we transfer to Selva Montana Ecolodge, in the village of San Lorenzo (about 20 minutes drive to the north of Salta), on the slopes of sub-Andean mountain ridges.
 We will spend two nights at the lodge.

 En route from the airport we could well pick up our first startling White Monjita, with oddly Redstart-like Blue-and-yellow Tanagers singing from the tree tops.
-By checking the grass verge we may be lucky – as in 2016 – to see a tinamou in the shape of a Darwin’s Nothura!
+By checking the grass verge we may be lucky to see a tinamou in the shape of a Darwin’s Nothura!

 SOUTHWEST TO CACHI